Share this guide:

 Is it possible to move my energy meter?

 The simple answer is yes, you can move your meter if you want to.
 However, it’s both dangerous, and illegal, to do so yourself.
 This means that you will have to pay for someone to come and move it.
 You should therefore make sure it has to be done, and compare different ways of doing it, before you proceed.

 Why would I want to move my energy meter?

 There are a variety of reasons why you might want to move your energy meter, for instance you may be doing building work and it’s in the way, or it might simply be too hard to reach, and therefore hard to read.

-If you want to move it further, or perhaps move it outside or inside, you will have to contact your Local Distribution Centre (LDC).
+If you want to move an electricity meter over a long distance, or perhaps move it outside or inside, you will have to contact your Local Distribution Centre (LDC).
 This is because they will first have to move your mains supply, before your energy provider can move the electric meter.
 You will also have to contact them if you want to move it to a different wall, or even a different room.